patternfly/patternfly-org/source/pattern-library/index.md

 layout: page
 ---
 <p>The PatternFly library is a collection of UI design patterns.
 Design patterns are recurring solutions that solve
-common design problems and provide a common language amongst people who create user interfaces.
-Patterns do not specify requirements, but rather allow for debate over alternatives.</p>
+common design problems and provide a common language for people who create user interfaces.
+In general, patterns do not specify requirements, but rather, present recommended solutions to design problems.
+PatternFly patterns build on that approach by additionally considering the needs of complex enterprise IT software, and the habits and motivations of its users, in their recommendations.</p>
-<p>Each pattern within this library contains suggested usages and examples annotated with interaction and visual design
+<p>Each pattern within this library contains suggested usages and examples that are annotated with interaction and
-specifications, and the code to build the example.
-Additionally, patterns that have gone through usability testing will include relevant findings.</p>
+visual design specifications.
+Patterns that have gone through usability testing include a link to the PatternFly blog where relevant findings are described in more detail.
+Many patterns also include the code you can use to build the example.
+The library is continually being updated with new patterns or code samples for existing patterns.
+Stay current with these updates by checking out “What’s New” on the <a href="https://blog.patternfly.org" target="_blank">PatternFly blog</a></p>
 <div class="pattern-section" id="application-framework">
   <h2>Application Framework</h2>
   <div class="row">